Version info

 Latest version of BlueOnyx:

-The newest version of BlueOnyx is the AlmaLinux 8 based BlueOnyx 5210R.
-It was released in October 2019 on CentOS 8 and is currently our flagship product.
-If you do a new installation of BlueOnyx, then you are encouraged to use BlueOnyx 5210R.
-Be sure to install the AlmaLinux 8 based version, as the CentOS 8 based version will undergo a mandatory conversion to AlmaLinux before the end of 2021.
+The newest version of BlueOnyx is the AlmaLinux 10 based BlueOnyx 5212R.
+It was released on 20th July 2025.
+If you do a new installation of BlueOnyx, then you are encouraged to use BlueOnyx 5212R.

-Generally it doesn't really matter if you pick the CD version or use the YUM install method to install BlueOnyx 5210R or 5209R.
-The resulting install of BlueOnyx will be the same.
+Generally it doesn't really matter if you pick the ISO image version or use the YUM/DNF install method to install BlueOnyx 5212R5211R or 5210R.
+The resulting install of BlueOnyx will be the same as if you used the ISO image for install.

-If you can, it would always be advisable to pick the CD-version.
+If you can, it would always be advisable to pick the ISO version.
 It sets up the OS and the partitions in a fashion that makes it the most hassle free type of install.

 What about BlueOnyx 5207R/5208R?